-rotate 180° and again indicate the magnetic bearing to station.

-- p.
-Distance range (ADF) Check as follows: - (1) Mode selector switch ADF. - (2) Tune control Tune stations to determine operating range of direction finder.
-End of effective operating range may be considered to be reached when the RMI bearing needle falls to return to within three degrees of starting bearing when loop is slewed first clockwise and then counterclockwise. - \9.
-Marker beacon/glideslope receiver - Check as follows.
+- i.
+Retune to a low frequency station of known location. - j.
+Mode selector switch ADF.
+The RMI azimuth card should coincide with the aircraft magnetic heading and the bearing pointer should indicate the correct magnetic bearing to station. - k.
+Distance range (ADF) Check as follows: - (1) Mode selector switch ADF. - (2) Tune control Tune stations to determine operating range of direction tinder.
+End of effective operating range may be considered to be reached when the RMI bearing needle fails to return to within three degrees of starting bearing when loop is slewed first clockwise and then counterclockwise. - 9.
+Marker beacon/glideslope receiver Check as follows: - Marker beacon volume control (pedestal extension) Rotate rotate full clockwise. - NAV A control (pilot's audio control panel) - Push on and turn clockwise to adjust volume.
+Clear audio signals should be available.

-- a.
-Marker beacon volume control (pedestal extension) -Rotate rotate full clockwise. - NAV A control (pilot's audio control panel) Push on and turn clockwise to adjust volume.
-Clear audio signals should be available. - Marker beacon sensitivity switch (pedestal extension) -As required. - d.
-Frequency selectors (VOR control panel) Select localizer frequency.
+- c.
+Marker beacon sensitivity switch (pedestal extension) -As required. - d.
+Frequency selectors (VOR control panel) Select localizer frequency. - e.

-- e.
 Course indicator switches (instrument panel) VOR. - f.
-Glideslope indicator (course deviation indicators) -Read glideslope indications. - g.
-Fly an ILS approach monitoring localizer and glideslope indicators. - Fly the approach monitoring localizer and glideslope indicators, and marker beacon indicator lights and audio tone for proper function. - In horizontal flight over the ground station cone of silence marker, at 10,000 feet above ground level, a position marker beacon indication should be received for a distance of not less than one mile. - j.
-In horizontal flight over the ground station at any altitude, the duration in miles of marker indication when approaching a point directly over the ground station, shall not be more than 50 percent greater than the duration in miles of marker beacon indication when leaving the point directly over the ground station, and visa-versa. - \10 VOR receiver Check as follows
+Glideslope indicator (course deviation indicators) Read glideslope indications. - g.
+Fly an ILS approach monitoring localizer and glideslope indicators. - Fly the approach monitoring localizer and glideslope indicators, and marker beacon indicator lights and audio tone for proper function. - i.
+In horizontal flight over the ground station cone of silence marker, at 10,000 feet above ground level, a position marker beacon indication should be received for a distance of not less than one mile. - j.
+In horizontal flight over the ground station at any altitude, the duration in miles of marker indication, when approaching a point directly over the ground station, shall not be more than 50 percent greater than the duration in miles of marker beacon indication when leaving the point directly over the ground station, and visa-versa.